By Hilde Thunem (email@example.com)

 The dress was then left to dry.

-Before starting the work on this article I already suspected that there was no definitive truth when it came to the Viking serk, and the more of the background material I read, the clearer it became how much the accepted "expert reconstructions" are built on just educated guesses.
+Before starting the work on this article I already suspected that there was no definitive truth when it came to the Viking serk, and the more of the background material I read, the clearer it became how little evidence there actually is and how much the accepted "expert reconstructions" are built on just educated guesses.
 In addition not all experts agree on the interpretation of what little material there is.
-So I just had to make my own choices in regards to which interpretations to use as a basis for my serk... which is part of the fun I guess.

-When it came to the choice between creating a pleated or a plain serk, the decision was easy.
+When it came to the choice between creating pleated or plain serks, the decision was easy.
 The guesswork surrounding the reconstruction of the pleated serk is significantly flimsier than for the plain serk.
-At the time I made the serk, I was unaware of the existence of pleated serks outside of Birka, and I didn't want my serk to be so closely tied to one place and time.
-(I want to be able to use it for medieval costumes as well.)
-Most importantly, with tendinitis in both arms, a garment that every single time I wash it requires me to at best twist it thoroughly, or at worst sew new threads for pleating, does not tempt me at all.
+More importantly, with tendinitis in both arms, a garment that every single time I wash it requires me to at best twist it thoroughly, or at worst sew new threads for pleating, does not tempt me at all.

 Then there is the length of the serk.
-Although I believe that shorter serks may also have existed, I chose to make an "almost-floor-length" one.
-This is because it is very unlikely that I will put on my Viking serk to muck out the cow-shed or do other kinds of hard manual labour.
+Although I believe that shorter serks may also have existed, I chose to make mine "almost-floor-length".
+This is because it is very unlikely that I will put on a Viking serk to muck out the cow-shed or do other kinds of hard manual labour.
 (For those who wonder, we don't have a cow-shed.
 Nor do I use my costumes when working in the garden.)
-Instead I will be wearing it in situations where I will usually also wear jewellery and a decorated Viking dress, and so a "finery serk" will fit better than a "work serk".
+Instead I will be wearing them in situations where I will usually also wear jewellery and a decorated Viking smokkr, and so a "finery serk" will fit better than a "work serk".
 Besides, long garments are warmer, and I freeze easily.

 I'm not so certain that I agree with Hägg that Swedish folk costumes are a reliable source for the pattern to the plain serk.
 My knowledge of folk costumes in Norway is that they have been created or altered as a part of the romantic nationalism movement in the 18th century.
 Of course, the situation may have been radically different in Sweden, but I remain sceptical to the assumption that there are "pure" folk costumes that have kept their identity from before the medieval period.